Data Processing Addendum

 1.2.12 "Restricted Transfer" means:

-- 1.2.13 "Services"means the services and other activities to be supplied to or carried out on behalf of Customer/Controller by WEBINARJAM/EVERWEBINAR pursuant to the EULA; • 1.2.14 "Standard Contractual Clauses" or "Controller-To-Processor Clauses" means the Standard Contractual Clauses between controllers and processors for Data Transfers, as approved by the European Commission Implementing Decision (EU) 2021/914 of 4 June 2021, and currently located at https://home.kartra.com/Controller_to_Processor_SCCs.pdf. and also set out in Annex 2, as amended in that Annex and/or under section 13.4;
+- 1.2.14 "Standard Contractual Clauses" or "Controller-To-Processor Clauses" means the Standard Contractual Clauses between controllers and processors for Data Transfers, as approved by the European Commission Implementing Decision (EU) 2021/914 of 4 June 2021, and currently located at the bottom of this addendum and also set out in Annex 2, as amended in that Annex and/or under section 13.4;

-- 1.2.15 "Subprocessor" means any person (excluding an employee of Customer/Controller or any of its sub-contractors) appointed by a Contracted Processor to Process Personal Data on behalf of WEBINARJAM/EVERWEBINAR in connection with the EULA; and
+- 1.2.15 "Subprocessor" means any person (excluding an employee of Customer/Controller or any of its sub-contractors) appointed by a Contracted Processor to Process Personal Data on behalf of WEBINARJAM/EVERWEBINAR in connection with the EULA.

 1 .3 The word “include" shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.